Forture521/TestAngular/README.md

 # TestAngular
-this project used testing models
+this project used testing modules